yaoxiaoyuan/Chinese_text_recognition/README.md

 # Chinese text recognition

 This repo trained Chinese text recognition model\. **The model is designed for Chinese text recognition of single line and is suitable for scene, web and document data.
 It may not works well with handwriting data .
-For multiple lines text image, You need to use a text detector. **
+For multiple lines text image, You need to use a text detector\. **

 |          | ACC/NED       |
 | -------- | ------------- |